 Thanks to the internet, you can make a profit even at home.
 It’s easy to find customers and sell products online these days.
 You can sell anything from clothes to hair products on social media and e-commerce marketplaces such as Lazada, Shopee, and Carousell.

 This business idea requires only a few thousand pesos as capital.
-What you would need are a computer, internet connection, an online selling platform, and products to sell—all of which you can set up at home.
+It's easy to start an online business.
+You just need a computer, internet connection, an online selling platform, and products to sell—all of which you can set up at home.

-Online selling is a profitable Pinoy business idea at home that is perfect for first-time entrepreneurs.
+Online selling is a profitable home-based business idea that is perfect for first-time entrepreneurs.
 To maximize your profits, you can buy products in bulk at cheap prices from reliable and legitimate suppliers and then resell them online.

-For as low as PHP 5,000, you can start an e-loading business at your home.
-All you need is a basic phone, retailer SIM card, and a starting balance of PHP 5,000.
-Your e-loading business can also be paired up with other profitable business ideas such as a sari-sari store or bills payment business.
+For as low as ₱5,000, you can start an e-loading business at your home.
+All you need is a basic phone, retailer SIM card, and a starting balance of ₱5,000.
+Your e-loading business can also be paired up with other home-based business ideas ideas such as a sari-sari store or bills payment business.

-As a load retailer, you'll earn through commissions of around 3% to 13% per transaction.
-It may not be a lot, but it’s a good supplemental Pinoy business idea if you’re not ready to quit your full-time job or if you already have an established home-based business.
+As a load retailer, you'll earn commissions of around 3% to 13% per transaction.
+It may not be a lot, but it’s a good business to start in the Philippines if you’re not ready to quit your full-time job or if you already have an established home-based business.

-Do you have a sweet tooth and a love for pastry?
-You can turn this passion into a profitable home-based food business.
+Do you have a sweet tooth and a love for pastries?
+You can turn this passion into a profitable business in the Philippines.
 If you enjoy baking, start selling your best-tasting baked goodies.
-Assuming you already have the equipment, you can open shop for only PHP 3,000 to PHP 5,000.
-This capital can go as high as PHP 50,000 if you still need to invest in baking equipment.
+Assuming you already have the equipment, you can open shop for only ₱3,000 to ₱5,000.
+This capital can go as high as ₱50,000 if you still need to invest in baking equipment.

 You can offer cupcakes, pandesal, cakes, and other pastry delights.
 You can also accept custom orders for various celebrations.
 Don’t forget to set up a Facebook or Instagram page to advertise your business online.

 Do you love kids and enjoy studying?
 Why not start an online tutoring service?
 If you already have a laptop and a trusty internet connection, you can give this business idea a go.
-A budget of PHP 2,000 is all you need to start your online tutoring business.
+All you need is a budget of ₱2,000 to start your online tutoring business.